kr4g/Klotho/README.md

 Whether you know the path in which you seek or if you are but a curious wanderer, the five spirits of `AlloPy` will guide you in your journey.

 Know their names, know their powers.
-Discover how, from their internal harmony, you can marshall the forces of computation and learn the ways of multimedia metacomposition.
+Discover how, from their internal harmony, you can marshal the forces of computation and learn the ways of multimedia metacomposition.

 ### `Chronos`